kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - For `Gang`, an omitted `minCount` defaults to the Job's `parallelism` (or `completions` when parallelism is unset). `minCount` is mutable to support elastic scaling; all other `spec.scheduling` fields are immutable after creation.
-- The Job controller does not create `Workload`/`PodGroup` when the Job carries an `OwnerReference` to a parent controller that manages the `Workload` (e.g., `JobSet`).
+- The Job controller does not create a `Workload` when the Job carries an `OwnerReference` to a parent controller that compiles and owns the `Workload` (e.g., `JobSet`).
 Such controllers set this `OwnerReference` when they create the Job.
+Whether the Job controller also skips `PodGroup` creation depends on what the parent delegates: if the parent injects the annotation ([KEP-6089]), the Job controller still creates and manages the runtime `PodGroup` for its own pods, mapping them to the parent's named `PodGroupTemplate` and attaching to the parent instance.
+  If no such annotation is present, the parent owns both objects and the Job controller skips both.
 - Jobs created by `CronJob` are standalone (no parent-workload `OwnerReference`); the Job controller creates one `Workload` and one `PodGroup` per Job for them based on each Job's `spec.scheduling`.